Adrianvdh/korichat-server/README.md

 ## User management
-User manegment allows new users to register and account, login as a user and the ability to list registered users.
+User management allows new users to register and account, login as a user and the ability to list registered users.

 ### Registering a user
 Register a new user, in this example we register the user adrian as a new user.